peacey/split-vpn/README.md

     <summary>EXEMPT_SOURCE_IPV4_PORT</summary>
       Exempt an IPv4:Port source from the VPN.
 This allows you to create exceptions on a port basis, so you can selectively choose which services on a client to tunnel through the VPN and which to tunnel through the default LAN/WAN.
 For example, you can tunnel all traffic through the VPN for some client, but have port 22 still be accessible over the LAN/WAN so you can SSH to it normally.

-      A single entry can have multiple ports by seperating the ports with commas.
+      A single entry can have multiple ports by separating the ports with commas.
 Protocal can be tcp, udp or both.
       Format: [tcp/udp/both]-[IP Source]-[port1,port2,...]
       Example: EXEMPT_SOURCE_IPV4_PORT="tcp-192.168.1.1-22,32400,80,443 both-192.168.1.3-53"